 The King’s Cross Food Assembly – get your groceries from local farmers and producers – pick up Tuesdays at the Foyer in the Granary Building.

-KERB – Granary Square is the place to sample some of London’s finest street food.
+KERB – Lewis Cubitt Square is the place to sample some of London’s finest street food.
 Weekday lunchtimes a rotating array of traders offer up some of the Capital’s most exciting fare.

 Real Food Market at King’s Cross – bringing great quality artisan produce to Kings Cross.
 Buy from the likes of The Borough Cheese Company, Black Acorn, House of Sverre and more.
 King’s Cross Square, every Wednesday – Friday, 12.00-19.0

 The Cally Market – this Saturday street market features a wonderful variety of fresh produce, arts and crafts.
 Saturdays 9am – 5pm